denizozger/clean-code/README.md

  ```
 - Make meaningful distinctions

   + Imagine you have `Product` class.
 If you have another called `ProductInfo` or `ProductData`, you have made the names dif- ferent without making them mean anything different.
+In the absence of specific conventions, the variable `moneyAmount` is indistinguishable from `money`, `customerInfo` is indistinguishable from `customer`, `accountData` is indistinguishable from `account`, and `theMessage` is indistinguishable from `message`.